The management of risk is embedded in the day-to-day operations of divisional management teams.

 A key element of this is the regular review and update of detailed ‘risk registers’ in each division, in which risks are identified and assessed in terms of both the probability of the risk occurring, and its potential impact.

-Group-level risks are either derived from a ‘top down’ review, or from the divisional risk registers, either because the risk affects multiple divisions, or is of a materiality in itself that is considered of Group significance.
+Group-level risks are either derived from a ‘top-down’ review, or from the divisional risk registers, because either the risk affects multiple divisions, or is of a materiality in itself that is considered of Group significance.

 Each of these Group-level risks is then assessed by the Board in terms of its potential impact on the Group and its key stakeholders.
 The Group prioritises risk mitigation actions by considering risk likelihood and potential severity.

 The Group has developed an Emerging Risk Register which is reviewed and approved by the Board.
 The Group considers an emerging risk to be one that is not currently having a material impact on the business, but has a reasonable likelihood of impacting future strategy or operations.
 The Group’s approach to managing emerging risk exposure is to:

 - establish a wide universe of potential emerging risk, using horizon scanning techniques; published external research and peer/competitor review;